deshanadesai/Fml-Project/proposal.md

-# Adaptive Algorithms for Online boosting
+# GreedyBoost: Boosting Algorithms in the Online Setting

 We study online boosting - the task of converting any weak online learner into a strong online learner.
 Boosting can be viewed as trying to find a linear combination of weak hypotheses to minimize the total loss of the training examples.
 We experiment with several online boosting algorithms such as Online Adaboost [1], Smoothboost, OSBoost, OCPBoost, EXPBoost and analyze their performance.